 Delegation

-Campus officials with documented delegation of fiscal authority, who may or may not be officers of the auxiliary organization, may request or approve the receipt or disbursement of funds held by a campus auxiliary organization, except revenues listed in the Campus Auxiliary Organizations policy.
 The chief operating officer of the auxiliary organization, or designee, shall establish documented corporate delegations of fiscal authority and ensure that receipts and disbursements comply with the auxiliary organization fiscal policies and internal controls, and with the written agreement with CSU.
-The auxiliary organization shall retain any legal obligations and liabilities, fiscal liabilities, and fiduciary responsibilities associated with transactions initiated or approved by such campus employees with delegated authority.
+The auxiliary organization shall retain any legal obligations and liabilities, fiscal liabilities, and fiduciary responsibilities associated with transactions initiated or approved by such university employees with delegated authority.
 See section on University Presidents.

 Expenditures Consistent with CSU Mission and Policy.

 Auxiliary organizations exist primarily to serve the educational mission of the CSU.
 Each auxiliary organization may expend funds consistent with those functions that the organization has been authorized to perform in its agreement with the CSU.
-Expenditures must also be consistent with campus policy.
+Expenditures must also be consistent with university policy.
 5 CCR § 42501.

 Approved uses of student body organization funds are listed in 5 CCR § 42659.
 See also Cal.
 Educ.
 Code § 89300, last paragraph.